louis-tru/quark/README.md

 - **Cross-platform GUI rendering**
   - Android / iOS / macOS / Linux
   - Unified rendering and layout behavior across platforms
-  - OpenGL remains the portable baseline
+  - OpenGL is the portable compatibility path
-  - Metal is used for the newer compute-oriented renderer work
+  - Metal is the primary Apple backend
+  - Vulkan presentation and rendering are implemented for Android and Linux;
+    broader device and driver validation is ongoing

 - **C++ core with JS / JSX integration**
   - Native performance–critical logic in C++